CAIMCL/CalendAIR/README.md

 Customize settings for notifications, task times, and break times Use the app on a mobile device or web browser

-Copyright © 2023 CPR, ClarionQ, under the BSD Clause 3 licence.
+Copyright © 2023 CPR, ClarionQ, under the BSD 3-Clause License.